Innovation is the Father of Necessity

 While our example above is about the military, the lessons and challenges are ubiquitous: Organization A looks to Organization B for a successful innovation model.
 A attempts to adopt B’s innovation model and it doesn’t work.

 Innovation occurs within an ecosystem.
-Innovation ecosystems are seeded by an organization’s culture and grown by the interactions between its people, processes, technology, relationships, and customers.
-Non-native plants introduced into new ecosystems usually die or become invasive.
+Innovation ecosystems are seeded by an organization’s culture and grown by the interactions among its people, processes, technology, relationships, and customers.
+What we know from nature applies: non-native plants introduced into new ecosystems usually die or become invasive.

 In our case, Organization A (the military) is a requirements-driven ecosystem with prescriptive and inward-looking business processes.
 Whereas Organization B (insert Silicon Valley organization) is an externally focused ecosystem that values knowing what customers want before they know they want it.